Brownlow Medal history and past winners

 Only 4 players have ever been awarded the Brownlow Medal three times.
 These players are Haydn Bunton (whilst playing for Fitzroy in 1931, ’32 and ‘35), Dick Reynolds (Essendon – 1934, ’37, ‘38), Bob Skilton (South Melbourne – 1959, ‘63, ‘68), and Ian Stewart (St Kilda in 1965 and ‘66 and then several years later after switching teams for Richmond in 1971).
 Eight other plays have been awarded the Brownlow two times each.

-Geelong’s Patrick Dangerfield is the hot favourite to win this year’s medal, bookmakers have installed him as favourite.
-At the time of writing William Hill and Ladbrokes are both showing odds of $1.25 for Dangerfield to win this year’s medal.
-He is the shortest price favourite in recent history.
+In pre-season markets, Dustin Martin, Nat Fyfe, Patrick Cripps and Geelong’s Patrick Dangerfield are all vying for favouritism.
+At the time of writing Palmerbet and Ladbrokes are both showing odds of $6.00 for Dustin Martin to win this year’s medal.
+He is the shortest price of the favourites.

 Image: The Brownlow Medal